It is perhaps the burning question in F1 at present -- what is Fernando Alonso

 Michael Schmidt, the highly respected correspondent for Auto Motor und Sport, thinks he knows the answer, having written it down in two recent articles.
-The crux of the matter is that with German Vettel having apparently already signed for 2015, Ferrari also has valid contracts for next season with Kimi Raikkonen and Alonso.
+The crux of the matter is that with German Vettel having apparently already signed for 2015, Ferrari also has valid contracts for next season with Kimi Raikkonen

 It is the manner in which Alonso's contract is terminated that is apparently the cause of the current and mysterious delay.
 If the 33-year-old is the one who pulls the plug, he can walk off to McLaren

 But if Ferrari is the one that legally calls off the deal, the Italian team will have to compensate Alonso to the tune of tens of millions of euros -- just as it had to do at the end of 2009 when Raikkonen was farewelled ahead of time.
 "Rumours have it that the Spaniard has a choice: either drive (in 2015) or take the severance," said Schmidt.